 You're sure to discover the ideal shade for your home.
 For furniture paint, take a closer look at our Original Artisan Range and Lazy Range.
 Frenchic Al Fresco Inside/Outdoor Range is a durable, weatherproof, UV resistant chalk paint specifically developed to protect and transform your garden and inside furniture.
 While the superior coverage and velvety finish of the Chalk Wall Paint will enhance any room it graces.

 To find the perfect partner for your home's interior decor, browse our selection today.
+Or, if you want some more colour inspo, why not check out our list of the best quotes about colour to set off your imagination.

 Sign up to our newsletter for the latest Frenchic news,